Mats Poot

 Mats Poot (born 15 June 2005) is a Swiss track racing cyclist, who currently rides for club team Velo Club Mendrisio.
 He was a bronze medalist at the 2025 UEC European Track Championships.

 Career

 In 2023, he finished third in the omnium at the Swiss track championships junior race.
-In 2024, he won Swiss championship titles in the kierin and sprint.
+In 2024, he won Swiss championship titles in the kierin and sprint. competed for Switzerland at the 2023 UCI Junior Track Cycling World Championships in Cali, Colombia.
+At the championships, be was part of the team pursuit squad with Victor Benareau, Luca Bühlmann, and Arthur Guillet, that secured a fourth place finish, defeated by the Canadian team in the bronze medal race.
+Poot also participated in the elimination race, finishing sixth.
 In January 2025, he won the Swiss championship scratch race.

 Aged 19 years-old, he was a bronze medalist at the 2025 UEC European Track Championships in the team pursuit in Belgium, in February 2025, alongside Noah Bögli, Alex Vogel and Pascal Tappeiner.
+The following year, he upgraded to a silver in the men's team pursuit at the 2026 UEC European Track Championships in Konya, Turkey, in February 2026, riding alongside Vogel, Bühlmann and Bögli, finishing runner-up to Denmark.